jeffotoni/gofileserver/README.md

 	Scrolls the structure checks whether the files are safe in the cloud and removes the location

+	goserversite.go
+	A template under construction so customers can manage, view, download their uploaded as an online bucket

 ```
 ## Run the program